kriswiner/EM7180_SENtral_sensor_hub/EM7180_LSM6DSM_LIS2MDL_LPS22HB/Readme.md

 Sample sketch for the EM7180 as mster to LSM6DSM accel/gyro, LIS2MDL magnetometer, and LPS22HB barometer.
 Should be able to run on any Arduino-compatible platform.
+Intended for master (normal) mode use, passthrough mode might need some work to get it to function (mostly setting up the interrupts properly).